canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 ## Defining a custom element with CanJS

 We mentioned above that CanJS helps you define custom elements.
-We call these [can-component components].

 Add the following to the **JS** tab in your CodePen:

 @sourceref ./2.js
-@highlight 5-14,only
+@highlight 5-19,only

 After you add the above code, you’ll see “Today’s to-dos” displayed in the result pane.